operolabs/browserstation/terraform/aws/README.md

 ## Configure

-The default configuration is optimized for default service quotas.
-To customize your setup, edit `variables.tf` to define the size of your backend based on your workload.
+To customize your setup, edit `aws/01-infra/variables.tf` and `aws/02-k8s/templates/rayservice.yaml.tpl` to define the size of your backend based on your workload.
+Run then `./deploy.sh` again

 ## IAM Permissions